Health & Safety Policies

 Our organisation takes seriously its responsibility to ensure the safety of its pupils.

-- All pupils must complete an Enrolment Form when joining the school with clear information regarding emergency contacts and any relevant medical history.
+All pupils must complete a registration form when joining the school with clear information regarding emergency contacts and any relevant medical history.
 A copy of emergency contact numbers will be kept on file.

-8. Pupils will be supervised during class time only and parents/carers must ensure the safety of their children in the waiting, changing and toilet areas
+- Pupils will be supervised during class time only and parents/carers must ensure the safety of their children outside the building.

-9. Students/parents or guardians should inform the teacher of any special health considerations or existing injuries before participating in class
+- Students/parents or guardians should inform the teacher of any special health considerations or existing injuries before participating in class.

 Public Liability Insurance